TechDufus/techdufus.github.io/_posts/2020-11-20-how-to-securely-store-credentials-locally-using-powershell-no-plain-text.md

 `C:\Users\Public`

 I picked this because I was too lazy to write to profile locations.
-Like I said there are many places these files can be stored; Each profile, APPDATA, etc...
-In the `C:\Users\Public` folder, I'll have my function check for, and create a folder called `Creds`, (how creative...)
+Like I said there are many places these files can be stored; Each profile, APPDATA, etc... (`Join-Path $env:USERPROFILE 'Creds'` would do the trick) In the `C:\Users\Public` folder, I'll have my function check for, and create a folder called `Creds`, (how creative...)
 I'll also define the path to the XML file we will be creating.

 Let's add that code now.